Skip to main content

 Special Considerations with Forking servers like Puma & Unicorn that use workers

 Many ruby web servers fork.
 In order to work properly we should have a Prefab Client running independently in each fork.
 You do not need to do this if you are only using threads and not workers.
-We also need to set the reset the logger for ActionView and friends because those get set pre-fork.
+If using SemanticLogger, you will also need to reopen the logger in each fork.

 If using workers in Puma, you can initialize inside an on_worker_boot hook in your puma.rb config file.